 Select candidates will be invited to participate in an interview with the Director of the Writing Center.
 Advanced fellows may also participate in the interview process.

 What happens if I am hired?

 Once you have been officially hired, you begin training.
-This requires attendance at an all-day workshop in February and 2-3 training hours per week for the balance of the spring semester.
+This requires attendance at a retreat in February and 2-3 training hours per week for most of the spring semester.
 Training includes reading, observing, and conducting tutoring sessions, keeping a journal of your observations, and meeting with the Director of the Writing Center.
 You will be paid for the time you spend training.